-This statistic gives information on the number of internet users in selected countries as of the fourth quarter of 2014.
-During the survey period, China had 472.89 million internet users.
-The United States was ranked second, as 198.38 million Americans aged 15 years and older accessed the internet via desktop or laptop devices.
+This statistic gives information on the number of internet users in selected countries as of May 2015.
+During the survey period, China had 483.18 million internet users.
+The United States was ranked second, as 201.78 million Americans aged 15 years and older accessed the internet via desktop or laptop devices.

 Growth in the number of internet users worldwide has been strongly fuelled by pervasive mobile technology and the increasing availability of cheap technology in previous disconnected or under-connected markets.
 Smartphones and tablet devices have become important tools that further internet usage around the globe.
 It is predicted that three in four inhabitants of South Korea will have a mobile internet connection by 2016.

 Increasing internet penetration and increased online usage possibilities are changing the lives of web users, enabling them to participate in online shopping, online video, online search, digital social networking and many other online-enabled activities.
 In October 2012, over 300 million users watched online videos on Youku, China’s leading online video website.

 Meanwhile, many sectors of online activity are currently dominated by multi-billion dollar companies and transnational corporations like Google, Facebook or Amazon and their local pendants Baidu, Weibo or Rakuten.
 These companies’ positions as market leaders in their respective fields allow them to shape internet usage and online buying patterns of users worldwide.